Kartikthakkarr/Coffee-Shop-Sales-Analysis-Data-Warehousing-using-MySQL/README.md

 Instead of directly working on clean data, I first created a staging table and then built proper tables from it.
 This helped in understanding how actual data pipelines work in real scenarios.

-The project mainly focuses on finding useful insights like sales trends, top products, and customer behavior.
+The project mainly focuses on finding useful insights like sales trends, top products, and customer behaviour.

 ---